iadoc/VISTA-OCR/README.md

 # VISTA-OCR
-This repository will contains the code of VISTA-OCR.
+This repository will contain the code of VISTA-OCR.